ICO: Businesses Getting Affected For Unfulfilling GDPR AccountabilityApril 11, 2019 |GDPR

-Laura Gillespie of Pinsent Masons, who is also a Data Protection Law expert, elaborated about the way requirement of GDPR accountability have been embedded in the GDPR.
+Laura Gillespie of Pinsent Masons, who is also a Data Protection Law expert, elaborated about the way the requirement of GDPR accountability has been embedded in the GDPR & DPIA.
 Besides this, “Accountability represents a fundamental shift from the UK’s previous Data Protection Act of 1998, in that data controllers not only need to comply with the principles of data protection law but demonstrate how that is being achieved,” he said.

 Comply with GDPR to reduce hassle